-Remittances and financial inclusion
+Remittances and Financial Inclusion

 In 2023, global remittances exceeded USD 669 billion – more than three times the amount of official development aid- showcasing their substantial economic influence and their potential for financial inclusion of migrants.